stelltec/aerlytix-website-v2/src/pricing.md

     </h2>
     <div id="collapseOne" class="accordion-collapse collapse show" aria-labelledby="headingOne" data-bs-parent="#accordionExample">
       <div class="accordion-body">
         <p>Users gain access to the Aerlytix Pre-production (test) environment within four weeks of contract signing.
-The only prerequisites are providing a fleet extract and cost & interval data for one asset type.
+The only prerequisites are providing a fleet extract and cost and interval data for one asset type.
 Deployment of a Production (Live) environment is determined by the client, contingent upon data sourcing and successful user acceptance testing (UAT).</p>
       </div>
     </div>
   </div>